Are high-protein diets too Good to Be True?

 - How to Start a High-Protein Diet

 Be picky.
 Choosing the right plan is very important, as some of them can be a bit extreme.
-Ideally you do not want to follow a plan that completely eliminates carbs, as this may do more harm than good in the long run.
+Ideally, we do not want to follow a plan that completely eliminates carbs, as this may do more harm than good in the long run.
 The right plan will also differ from one person to the next as other lifestyle factors like exercise, work, and health conditions need to be considered.
-It is best to consult your doctor or dietitian to find the right plan for you.
+It is best to consult a doctor or dietitian to find the right plan.

 - Go for Lean Beef

-You will have to far to find a better, cleaner source of protein than a nice juicy steak.
-It is important to go for a lean cut like a top round steak, just to make sure you don’t overdo it on the fat.
+We will have to far to find a better, cleaner source of protein than a nice juicy steak.
+It is important to go for a lean cut like a top round steak, just to make sure we don’t overdo it on the fat.

-When you are going for the chicken option, choose the light meat instead of the dark meat, and remember to remove the skin.
+When we are going for the chicken option, choose the light meat instead of the dark meat, and remember to remove the skin.
 Chicken skin is packed with saturated fat.

 - Fats From Fish

 Fish is always a great, healthy option.
-Here you want to go for the fatty option, as fish like salmon and tuna are loaded with omega-3 fatty acids, which are great for your heart-health and overall well-being.
+Here we want to go for the fatty option, as fish like salmon and tuna are loaded with omega-3 fatty acids, which are great for heart health and overall well-being.

 - Eggs: The Low-Cost Protein

 Eggs are a great source of protein and aren’t very expensive.
 The best way is to only eat the egg white, as the yolk does contain quite a bit of cholesterol and not as much protein.

 - Try Some Soy